Bourne - Tourist Information

 nearby electricity substation.

-The remains of Bourne Castle can clearly be seen during dry spells.
+The remains of Bourne Castle are clearly seen in the background.
 The Romans couldn't tolerate the proximity to the substation.

-The remains of the castle keep on the Wellhead Fields, now known as Bongie Hill... believed to be local dialect word
+The remains of the castle keep are now known as Bongie Hill... a local term believed to derived from ancient dialect

 STAMFORD